3rch0m41/QrCodeGenr/README.md

 # QrCodeGenr
-A simple Python qr code generator
+A simple Python qr code generator with a user interface.